miguel-m-pena/wordleSolver/README.md

 This could be further optimized by having the program investigate further the case when there is more than one piece of information about a letter.
 At this point, it accounts for this rather rudimentarily.

 Support has been implemented for choosing a starting word.

+This program plays following the rules of hardmode.